smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 ## Data prepareation & Data Curation ##
 Data that were used to train the Word Classifying Model were obtained form Google Speech Commands datasheet.
 This can save a lot of time since a large number of samples are needed if we wanted to train our own keyword.
 The dataset can be downloaded form [here](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).

-However, if you desire to create your own data samples, you can store your data following directory structure as below:
+However, if you desire to create your own data samples, you can store your data following the directory structure below.

 ```
  |-custom_keywords